GrandSuccess87/liri-node-app/README.md

 Get Song Info Will display information for a song:

-node liri.js spotify-this-song "Yoshimi"
+node liri.js spotify-this-song "Halo"

 Get Movie Info Will display information for a movie:

-node liri.js movie-this "Clerks"
+node liri.js movie-this "Office Space"

-Get Random Info Gets random text inside a file and does what it says:
+Get Random Info Will take the text inside of the random.txt file and then use it to call one of LIRI's commands:

 node liri.js do-what-it-says